Air Fryer Spaghetti Squash

-Much quicker than oven-baked, Air Fryer Spaghetti Squash is such a simple side dish!
-Slash your calories in half and boost the nutrition on your plate with this 30-minute gluten-free pasta alternative.
+Much quicker than oven-baked, Air Fryer Spaghetti Squash is a simple side dish that’s ready in just 30 minutes!
+Light, tender, and perfect for soaking up your favorite flavors, it’s a delicious gluten-free pasta alternative.

 - Light, sweet, and a little nutty in flavor.